MarkHaoxiang/mvp-score-modelling/presentation.md

 3. Testing out how incorrect assumptions for $H$ degrade results (this was briefly explored for the task of pseudoinverse deblurring.)
 Another limitation is that we consider perfect measurements without noise, and assume we have perfect knowledge of the measurement process, such as knowing the size of kernels.

-On future work, it would be beneficial to observe how diffusion models extend to other domains with potentially new failure modes.
-We see potential and work needed in improving pipelines utilising neural networks.
+In future work, it would be beneficial to observe how diffusion models extend to other domains with potentially new failure modes.
+We see potential and work needed in improving pipelines utilising neural network for conditioning.
 Finally, we are impressed by the performance of the MCG pipeline and similar gradient update steps deserve further exploration.